ikraamg/AdventurePal-Social-Media-Concept/README.md

 ![screenshot](images/capstone.gif)

-This project was built from a wireframe and a few design images to create a fully coded webpage.
+This project was built from a wireframe and a few design images to create a fully coded webpage:

+- Three pages were designed, each in mobile and then a desktop version:

+1. The person detail [index page](https://rawcdn.githack.com/ikraamg/HTML-SCSS-Capstone-Project/38345fa5ff2f31b8fe10eec84001f4c847bad4bc/index.html) that links to the chat page via the messages icon on the left.
+Or the picture of the message at the bottom right.

+2. The [chat page](https://rawcdn.githack.com/ikraamg/HTML-SCSS-Capstone-Project/38345fa5ff2f31b8fe10eec84001f4c847bad4bc/chats.html), with a list of chats that link to the chat detail page by clicking any chat.

+3. The [messages page](https://rawcdn.githack.com/ikraamg/HTML-SCSS-Capstone-Project/38345fa5ff2f31b8fe10eec84001f4c847bad4bc/messages.html) which can be returned from by clicking the left/back arrow on the top left.

+- A media query breakpoint was used at 1024px, as requested by the project plan.
+- The responsiveness was checked that it did not break on very small or large screens.
+- CSS Grid and Flex were used for the layouts.
+- SASS was used for styling.

 ## Built With